mrunlikeliest/video-based-dynamic-human-authentication-system/README.md

 # video-based-dynamic-human-authentication-system
-To develop a software soluton which will dynamically record the date and time of a person who passed through the gate.
+To develop a software solution which will dynamically record the date and time of a person who passed through the gate.

 It will have all the data of person like name and all facial values to verify and process it.